akononovicius/physRisk-content-repository/articles/2018/kinetic-rich-gets-richer.md

 \begin{equation}
 P_{i,0} = \delta(W_0-i) .
 \end{equation}
 Solving these equations allows to obtain the same result, but noticeably faster.
-Python code solving these equations is given below.
+Python code solving these equations is given bellow.
 Note that this function returns a histogram and not an array of agents' wealth as the other functions in this article.
 ```python
 import numpy as np